What is Customer Sentiment? And Why Does it Matter?

-Did you know that the majority of customers are just a couple of bad experiences away from leaving you and taking their dollars and loyalty to one of your competitors?
-The research is clear: If you want better customer retention rates, you have to pay steady attention to valuable customer satisfaction metrics with customer sentiment analysis.
+The research is clear: If you want better customer retention rates, you have to pay steady attention to valuable, qualitative customer service metrics and satisfaction metrics with customer sentiment analysis.

 What is Customer Sentiment?

-Customer sentiment looks at the broad associations people have with your brand.
+Customer sentiment data looks at the broad associations people have with your brand.
 It’s not a one-to-one measurement of each customer.

-Customer sentiment is measured using software that collects and analyzes data, including customer feedback, customer expectations and understanding if quality customer service was delivered through their lifecycle.
-Platforms like Aisera’s AI-powered Support Intelligence (AISI) platform sift through large amounts of customer data to develop crucial insights with regard to customer health, sentiment, and satisfaction.
+Platforms like Aisera’s AI-powered Support Intelligence (AISI) platform sift through large amounts of customer data to develop crucial insights about customer health, sentiment, and satisfaction.

 Based on these data points, companies can get a firm feel for their current situation, as well as opportunities for improvement.
+(More on how to improve customer sentiment appears in the latter half of this article.)

 Why Customer Sentiment Matters